GATB/MindTheGap/README.md

 MindTheGap is a software that performs integrated detection and assembly of **genomic insertion variants** in NGS read datasets with respect to a reference genome.
 It is designed to call insertions of any size, whether they are novel or duplicated, homozygous or heterozygous in the donor genome.

-Alternatively and since recently, MindTheGap can also be used as a **genome assembly finishing tool**.
+Alternatively and since release 2.1.0, MindTheGap can also be used as a **genome assembly finishing tool**.

 ### Insertion variant detection